NEET/JEE Coaching Scholarship

 Since

-the eq (ii) can also be written as
+The eq (ii) can also be written as

 A graph between the average binding energy per nucleon and the mass number A of different nuclei is a curve called a Binding energy Curve.

-(i) The curve is almost a flat maximum roughly from A = 50 to A = 80 corresponding to an average BE/nucleon of above 8.5 MeV.
+(i) The curve is almost a flat maximum roughly from A = 50 to A = 80, corresponding to an average BE/nucleon of above 8.5 MeV.
 So, the nuclei having a mass number between 50 and 80 are stable.

 (ii) for nuclei having mass numbers above 80 the average BE/nucleon decreases slowly and drops to about 7.6 MeV for Uranium.

-(iv) Below A = 50 the curve does not fall continuously but has subsidiary peaks at 8O16, 6C12 and 2He4.
+(iv) Below A = 50, the curve does not fall continuously but has subsidiary peaks at 8O16, 6C12, and 2He4.
 This shows that these (even-even )nuclei are more stable than their intermediate neighbours.

 (v) The curve shows that very heavy and very light nuclei have a lower average BE/nucleon than the nuclei of intermediate masses.
 If a very heavy nucleus ( such as U238 ) Be separated into two lighter nuclei near the flat maximum of the curve, the BE/nucleon will increase by about 1 MeV.
-Hence energy will be released in the process.
+Hence, energy will be released in the process.
 This method of releasing nuclear energy by breaking up a heavy nucleus into two lighter nuclei of comparable masses is called nuclear fission; it is the basis of nuclear bombs and nuclear reactors.

-Alternatively, if two or more very light nuclei (such as H2) be combined to form a heavier nucleus ( such as He4), the BE/nucleon will again increase and now by a much greater amount than in the fission process.
+Alternatively, if two or more very light nuclei (such as H2) are combined to form a heavier nucleus ( such as He4), the BE/nucleon will again increase, and now by a much greater amount than in the fission process.
 This will result in a much larger release of energy.
 This method of releasing nuclear energy is called nuclear fusion.
 It occurs inside the sun and other stars and is the source of their energy.

 The nuclear force will become a repulsive force when the distance between two nucleons exceeds a few femtometers.